HNPE: Leveraging Global Parameters for Neural Posterior Estimation: Hierarchical models with global parameters

 where $\mu = \max(\{x_0\} \cup \mathcal{X})$.
 This expression shows how the initial full posterior distribution~\eqref{eq:toymodel_joint_posterior_distribution} changes with the extra information conveyed by $\mathcal{X}$.
-It can be also shown that as $N \to 0$ (no additional observations) the posterior distribution converges back to $p(\alpha, \beta | x_0)$.
-Besides, each observation $x_i$ gives extra information on $\beta$ as the marginal posterior probability
+It can be also shown that as $N \to 0$ (no additional observations) the posterior distribution converges back to $p(\alpha_0, \beta | x_0)$. \cref{fig:motivating_example} portrays the joint and marginal posterior distributions with $N = 10$ and $N = 100$.

-is supported on $[x_i, 1]$ (see~\cref{app:toymodel} for the details).
-One can verify that $\mu$ converges geometrically towards $\beta_0$ as

-Therefore, the posterior distribution gets sharper around the ground truth as $N$ increases. \cref{fig:motivating_example} portrays the joint and marginal posterior distributions with $N = 10$ and $N = 100$.